UniReps/unireps.github.io/_posts/2024-11-18-patient-journey.md

 ---

-## Case Study: Non-Small Cell Lung Cancer Dataset
+## Case Study: Lung Cancer Dataset

 Citations are then used in the article body with the `<d-cite>` tag.
 The key attribute is a reference to the id provided in the bibliography.